rizahassan/robinhood-ar/README.md

 ### Note
 Make sure to activate virtual environment before making any development.
 Once completed with development, run `pip3 freeze > requirements.txt` to update the file with new dependencies

+### robin-api: TODO - Add documentation for robin-api changes
+- make sure we can search for stock symbol/ticker
+- want to decide what stock information to get
+- figure out how to display the results from to the ar app